 Before he was confirmed as U.S. Attorney, Mr. O’Brien served for more than two years as the chief of the Criminal Division.
 In that capacity, he oversaw several high-profile espionage cases, helped bring the first treason case in the nation since World War II, supervised several high-profile public corruption and civil rights cases, charged several cyber crime statutes which had not been charged in the nation, and executed some of the largest fraud cases in the United States.
 He was the only criminal chief in many years who tried cases during his tenure.

-Before serving as Criminal Chief, he was a Line Assistant United States Attorney for four years before rising to chief of the Civil Rights Section, where he personally investigated and prosecuted numerous cases, including federal hate crimes, human trafficking violations, and police misconduct cases.
+Before serving as Criminal Chief, he was an Assistant United States Attorney for four years before rising to Chief of the Civil Rights Section, where he personally investigated and prosecuted numerous cases, including federal hate crimes, human trafficking violations, and police misconduct cases.